-III.7 Summary of results and approximant choice algorithm
+Summary and approximant selection algorithm

-Figure 6 summarizes all results presented in Figs. 1-5, marking the best approximants and their errors for a wide range of buffer mobility λ and buffering strength ν varying over 5 orders of magnitude.
-It shows that the methods we presented significantly improve the accuracy of approximation for a wide range of model parameters, and especially those corresponding to larger values of λ and ν .
-In fact, these methods outperform all previously developed approximants with the exception of RBA2 and Padé2 (19, 34), which are still superior in wide regions of parameter space corresponding to small λ and small-to-moderate ν .
+Fig. 6 summarizes all results presented in Figs. 1, 2, 3, 4, and 5, marking the best approximants and their errors over five orders of magnitude of buffer mobility $\lambda$ and buffering strength $\nu$ .
+It shows that the methods we presented significantly improve the accuracy of approximation for a wide range of model parameters, and especially those corresponding to larger $\lambda$ and $\nu$ .
+In fact, these methods outperform all previously developed approximants with the exception of RBA2 and Padé2 (19,34), which are still superior in wide regions of parameter space corresponding to small $\lambda$ and small-to-moderate $\nu$ .
+Fig. 6, A1 and B1 can be used to design a simple algorithm for the selection of the optimal method.
+We find that such an algorithm can be further simplified by using just three methods, Padé2, RBA2, and DblExp-Global, with only a small sacrifice in accuracy.
+Below is the full sequence of steps allowing us to achieve good accuracy in the entire parameter range that we explored, combined with the steps needed to obtain final results in physical units: